 Fort Kochi is a seaside town in the south-western part of Main Kochi which is known for its old-world colonial charm.
-The place still holds on to every single historical change it has gone through over the centuries.
-We can see remnants of British rule all over the country.
-But tourists flock hear all around the year to have a glimpse of how Portuguese or Dutch colonialism affected parts of India.
-The quaint city is dotted with similar structures and has an overall ambience that keeps reminding you of the historic colonial powers that once ruled over the place.
+This quaint city is dotted with European structures and has an overall ambience that keeps reminding you of the colonial powers that once ruled over the place.

-Built almost 300 years ago, Bekal Fort is considered as one of the largest and most preserved forts in Kerala.
-Narrating a story of its past, the fort stands in its full glory and grandeur.
-It is visited by numerous visitors every year.
-Nestle in the lap of nature, Bekal Fort is a historic fort surrounded by a beautiful beach offering an enchanting view of Arabian Sea from its high observation tower where once the cannons were placed.
-The Bekal fort is a popular historical place in Kerala to visit with friends and family.
+Built almost 300 years ago, Bekal Fort is considered one of the largest and most preserved forts in Kerala.
+It is surrounded by a beautiful beach offering an enchanting view of the Arabian Sea from its high observation tower where once the cannons were placed.
+The fort was featured in the popular A R Rahman song ' Tu hi re'.

 Bolgatty Palace is located in Bolgatty Island of Kochi and is one of the oldest existing Dutch palaces that is situated outside Holland.
 It is an exquisite example of the Kochi style of architecture.
-Built-in 1744 by Dutch traders, it was later extended, and gardens were landscaped around it.
-Green gardens, azure skies and the virgin charms of Kerela are aplenty at the Bolgatty Palace.
 Owing to its picturesque surroundings and rich history, the building has also served as the Governor's palace for the commander of Dutch Malabar and was the home of the British.
-Today, it has reestablished itself as a luxury hotel and is a favourite among couples.
+Today, it has re-established itself as a luxury hotel and is a favourite among couples.

-Thalassery Fort is an ancient monument in Thalassery also known as Tellicherry which is a town in the Kannur district of Kerala.
-It is situated on the Thalassery beach on a rocky cliff.
-The fort is now supervised by the Archaeological Survey of India and comprises of a large gateway as well as a lighthouse.
+Thalassery Fort is an ancient monument in Thalassery also known as Tellicherry.
+The fort is now supervised by the Archaeological Survey of India and comprises a large gateway as well as a lighthouse.
 Near the fort also lies the bungalow of the sub-collector, St. Rosary Church and Brennen cemetery.
-This historical place in Kerala has also experienced the making of the Malayalam movie Pazhassiraja.

 Located at Tripunithura, The Hill Palace is the largest archaeological museum in Kerala.
 It was built in the year 1865 and was once the Imperial Administrative offices and official residence of the Maharaja of Cochin.
-Just as the name suggests, the massive palace is located on a hill and has a beautiful garden.
-Built in 1865, the Palace complex consists of 49 buildings in the traditional architectural style, spreading across in 54 acres.
-The palace is also famous for being the backdrop of various movies.
-The most popular amongst them is the Malayalam movie Manichitrathazhu.
+The complex has an archaeological museum, a heritage museum, a deer park, a pre-historic park and a children's park.

 Pazhassiraja Museum located on East Hill has been named after the great Pazhassiraja Kerala Varma of the Padinjare Kovilakom of the Kottayam Royal Family.
 The museum is famous for its various archaeological ruins such as antique bronzes, ancient paintings and the historical umbrella stones etc.

-The Pallippuram Fort is located in Pallippuram, on the northern extremity of the Vypeen Island in the Ernakulam district of Kerala in southern India.
-The mighty fort was built by the Portuguese in the year 1503 and is the oldest European Fort that exists in the country to date.
-Today, it stands majestically as the oldest surviving European monument in India amidst the lush greenery and the glistening skies, unharmed by the pollution and destruction that is characteristic of the modern day cities.
-As if the abundant beauty of south India was not enough, the Pallippuram Fort adds grace and charm to the region.
-A visit to this fort is indeed a must to explore and understand the rich history of Kerala.
+The Pallippuram Fort is located in Pallippuram, on the northern extremity of the Vypeen Island in the Ernakulam district.
+The mighty fort was built by the Portuguese in 1503 and is the oldest European fort that exists in the country.
+Today, it stands majestically as the oldest surviving European monument in India amidst the lush greenery and the glistening skies.

 Anjengo Fort, situated 12 km off Varkala at Anjengo, is believed to have been built in the 17th century.
 Presently the fort is protected by the National Heritage monuments.
 The cemetery in the fort shelters the deceased occupants of the fort.
 The popular Muthalapuzhi Lake is situated very close to the Fort.
 Autos or cabs can be taken to reach the fort.

 A huge majestic palace bounded by a boundary of massive walls is Poonjar Palace situated in Meenachil Taluka.
-The palace is adorned with a fascinating collection of various type of furniture and antiques which includes grand chandeliers, jewelry boxes, statues, grain measurer, weapons and palm leaf engravings.
-Tourists will also see a beautiful sculpture of Nataraja, a palanquin and a thoni for Ayurvedic massages crafted out of a single piece of wood.
+The palace is adorned with a fascinating collection of various types of furniture and antiques which includes grand chandeliers, jewellery boxes, statues, grain measurer, weapons and palm leaf engravings.

 Which of these historical places in Kerala have you already visited?